-- 1 Total financial assets of US households were \$118.2 trillion at the end of 2021.
+- Total financial assets of US households were \$118.2 trillion at the end of 2021.
 See US Federal Reserve Board 2022.
-For total retirement market data, see Investment Company Institute 2022. - 2 There are two possible types of withdrawals from DC plans: nonhardship and hardship.
+For total retirement market data, see Investment Company Institute 2022. - This report presents withdrawal, contribution, and asset allocation activity during the first quarter of 2022 and compares the results to earlier periods covering the first quarter of the year.
+Caution should be exercised when comparing the results from the surveys for different periods.
+Data should only be compared for similar periods-evaluating periods that are similar in terms of length and timing during the year focuses the analysis on the relevant variables.
+For example, if there are any effects that are typical for the beginning of the year (e.g., people getting bonuses to invest, profit-sharing contributions occurring in the first quarter, people reacting to upcoming taxes, people reacting to past holiday spending), then it is essential to compare periods that also may experience these "seasonal" effects.
+In addition to seasonal effects, DC plan participant activity may be influenced by cyclical factors (e.g., recent stock market returns).
+Because some participants may visit their asset allocations at the beginning of the year and not again, it is not possible to translate the year-to-date figures into an estimate of activity for the whole year.
+For annual activity through 2021, see Holden, Schrass, and Chism 2022. - There are two possible types of withdrawals from DC plans: nonhardship and hardship.
 Generally, withdrawals made by participants after age 591⁄2 are categorized as nonhardship withdrawals.
 A participant seeking a hardship withdrawal must demonstrate financial hardship and generally faces a 10 percent penalty on the taxable portion of the withdrawal.
 Prior to plan year 2019, if a plan allowed loans, participants generally were required to take a loan before they were permitted to take a hardship withdrawal.
 The Bipartisan Budget Act of 2018 expanded available hardship withdrawal sources and access.
-See Dold 2018, Joint Committee on Taxation 2019 (pp. 104-105), Internal Revenue Service 2021a, and note 3.
+See Dold 2018, Joint Committee on Taxation 2019 (pp. 104-105), Internal Revenue Service 2022, and note 4.

 The 2020 CARES Act contained optional provisions to allow plan sponsors to provide expanded access to DC plan account assets for individuals affected by COVID-19.
-For additional detail, see Internal Revenue Service 2021b.
+For additional detail, see Internal Revenue Service 2021.

-3 As explained by Internal Revenue Service 2021a:
+As explained by Internal Revenue Service 2022: